RTEMS/rtems-docs/c-user/symmetric_multiprocessing_services.rst

     The index of the current processor.

 DESCRIPTION:
-    In uni-processor configurations, a value of zero will be returned.
+    In uniprocessor configurations, a value of zero will be returned.

     In SMP configurations, an architecture specific method is used to obtain the index of the current processor in the system.
 The set of processor indices